directus/directus/docs/app/content-collections.md

 ![View Archived Items](image.webp)

-An Item can be [archived](/app/content-items/#archive-an-item) so that it exists within the database but is not displayed with other "active" Items in the app.
 To view an archived Item, follow the steps below.

 1. Navigate to the Content Module and select the desired Collection.
 2. Click **"Archive"** in the Sidebar.